storacha/specs/Pin.md

   link &Any
   -- DAG representation
   origin &Replica
-  -- Shard containing root (Must be contained by origin) shard optional &Shard
+  -- Shard containing root block (Must be contained by origin) shard optional &Shard
   -- UCAN with publish capability to this id
   -- (Root issuer must be same as id)